CoopGod/ecological-network-analysis/README.md

 - `python network.py`

 Which ouputs a file located in the generated_data folder called ***completed_network_data.csv*** which contains all species pairs in the boreal region of Alberta, their Spearman's correlations, and ecological interaction network distance.

+# FUTURE RESEARCH
+## CORRELATIONS OVER TIME
+An interesting application of this reserach would be to recompute the Spearman's correlations over time.
+This might help to account for some of the noise seen in my research.
+I was not able to do this because ABMI did not have the data of repeat visits at particular sites, though I have been told this ABMI is working to collect this data.

+In preparation for this data, I have included some queries that would help a future researcher quickly get calculations:
+- `sql_queries/future_queries/species_pair_counts_over_time.sql` would replace `sql_queries/species_pair_counts` in the walk through to group the data by sites instead of years
+- in `spearmans.py`, swapping the filtering and grouping variable would allow of Spearman's to be calculated over time.
+- `sql_queries/future_queries/species_network_over_time.sql` would replace `sql_queries/species_pair_counts` in the walk through to combine this new data we have just calculated